Designing A Living Framework: Backyard Hydrology

 Stage 4: Moving the Surface Water Underground

+Stage 4 arose when I decided I wanted to build an outdoor shower amenity.
 Before I could start on that project I needed to complete several additional steps to move surface water underground and build a strong foundation for the surface where the shower would sit.

 These additional steps were prerequisites for the usability and longevity of the future outdoor shower structure.